plexguide/Unraid_Intel-ARC_Deployment/README.md

 ### Adding the Intel ARC GPU to the Plex Docker Template

 In your Plex Docker template, add the Intel ARC GPU as a device.
-Without this, Plex won’t recognize the GPU for hardware acceleration.
+Without this, Plex will not recognize the GPU for hardware acceleration.

-*(No width specified originally)*
 ![Add Intel ARC GPU to Plex Template](https://i.imgur.com/Da4oeGV.png)

 ### Configuring Plex Settings

 Enable hardware transcoding in Plex and HDR tone mapping (if supported).
-If multiple GPUs are present, select the correct one in Plex settings.
+If multiple GPUs exist, choose the correct one.

 <img width="1020" alt="image" src="https://github.com/user-attachments/assets/2ed05f55-ee92-4011-9f6f-99c24b5d1a3f">

 ### Verifying GPU Transcoding

 Play a media file that requires transcoding.
-Check Plex’s dashboard and your GPU stats to confirm the GPU is handling the task.
+Check Plex’s dashboard and GPU stats.
 You should see minimal CPU usage and smooth playback.

 ![Plex GPU Transcoding](https://i.imgur.com/Zz9jfYo.png)

 ---

-# Setting Up Tdarr Server & Nodes
+# Setting Up Tdarr

 **What is Tdarr?**
-Tdarr simplifies media transcoding through a user-friendly interface.
-It automates batch conversions without requiring manual command-line settings.
-Although the interface can be confusing at first, once you understand it, Tdarr becomes a powerful tool for media optimization.
+Tdarr simplifies media transcoding with a user-friendly interface.
+It automates conversions without you needing complex command-line knowledge.
+Although it may seem confusing initially, once you understand it, Tdarr becomes an indispensable tool for media optimization.

-If you find this guide helpful, please consider clicking the ★ (Star) button above.
-It helps others discover this content and shows your support.
+If you find this guide helpful, consider clicking the ★ (Star) button above.
+It shows your support and helps others find this resource.

 ## Deploying Tdarr Server

-When installing Tdarr, you may see an option to deploy both a Tdarr Server and a Tdarr Node in one container.
-To simplify troubleshooting, it’s recommended to deploy them separately.
+When installing Tdarr, you may see an option to deploy both the server and node in one container.
+For easier troubleshooting, deploy them separately.

-1. Install the **Tdarr Server** via the Unraid App Store (ensure it’s labeled “Tdarr,” not “Tdarr Node”).
+1. Install **Tdarr Server** (not Tdarr Node) from the Unraid App Store.
-2. Name it something identifiable, like “Tdarr_Server.”
-(I use - Server)
+2. Name it clearly, e.g., “Tdarr_Server.”
-3. Ensure the server IP is set correctly, usually your Unraid server’s IP.
+3. Ensure the server IP is correct (usually your Unraid server’s IP).
-4. Set the internal node option to **False**, so you’ll deploy a separate node later.
+4. Set the internal node option to **False**, so you will deploy a separate node container later.

 <img width="381" alt="image" src="https://github.com/user-attachments/assets/e3f60be8-5c2b-4ea1-8c36-af7e25097603" />